PaplomatasP/LDLcalc/README.md

 ```
 # How-to Guides

-After the Installation you can see packages function :
+After the Installation you can see packages functions :
 ```
 library(LDLcalc)
 ls("package:LDLcalc")